andrewt3000/MachineLearning/README.md

 ### Terminology
 Features - measurable property being observed. i.e. the input to a neural network.
--example: pixel brightness in image object recognition.
--example: square feet for program that predicts house prices.
+Examples of features are pixel brightness in image object recognition, or square feet for program that predicts house prices.

-Feature selection - the process of choosing the features.
-It is critical, you must pick features that correlate with output.
+Feature selection - The process of choosing the features.
+It is important to pick features that correlate with the output.
+For instance picking area of a house would be a more concise feature than using width and length.

 Feature scaling - scale features to be approximately in the range of -1 to 1.

 Hyperparameters - the model’s parameters in a neural net such as learning rate, and regularization factor.

 Learning rate (&alpha;) - controls the size of the adjustments made during the training process.
+A typical value is .1 but often the value is a smaller number.
 if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.
-The learning rate can be annealed i.e. decayed over time. (step decay, exponential decay)
+The learning rate is often reduced to a smaller number over time.
+This is often called annealing or decay. (examples: step decay, exponential decay)

 Regularization (&lambda;) - variable to control overfitting.
 If model is underfitting, you need lower &lambda;.
 If the model is overfitting, you need higher lambda.

 Underfitting (high bias) - output doesn't fit the training data well.
-Overfitting (high variance) - output fits training data well, but doesn't generalize well.
+Overfitting (high variance) - output fits training data well, but doesn't work well on test data.

 Architecture - The structure of the network i.e. number of hidden layers, and nodes.